iotaledger/bee/README.md

 ## Design

 Bee will be a central reference implementation for the most important data structures and algorithms.
-This implementation will be verified during a [Request for Comments](https://github.com/iotaledger/bee-rfcs/) (RFC) process, and eventually certified.
+This implementation will be verified during the [Tangle Improvement Proposal](https://github.com/iotaledger/tips/) (TIP) process, and eventually certified.

 By using this approach, we hope that improvements to core components will quickly propagate to all other client libraries, rather than having to fix each one individually.